5 Ways to Break In and Rise to The Top of Tech: From Women Engineers

 Your brand is the puzzle piece everyone knows you have and when the signs surface that they need someone with your brand (your puzzle piece)—they’ll come find you.

 To make your passion part of your personal brand, it can’t be a best-kept secret.
-You need to talk about the work you do to support these passions and give a voice and platform to the people and organizations you with.
+You need to talk about the work you do to support these passions and give a voice and platform to the people and organizations you work with.

 Not only do I love building great products, but I also feel passionate about advocating for women in technology.
 There are not enough women in tech positions and I’m determined to change that.
 I put my all into this cause, my identity on the line and stand up for it every chance I get.